moda20/simpli-jee-test-interview/README.md

 After cloning this repository, create your branch with your name in the branch name: git checkout -b topic/test-{YOUR_NAME}
+Please commit every 30 minutes so we can see your velocity

 After pushing your branch, please add florian.schmidt@simplifia.fr as reviewer.